deeporiginbio/deeporigin-client/docs/how-to/managed-data/write-data.md

     )
     ```

 Numeric data will be coerced to the data type of the underlying cell.

-### Write Select data
+### Write select data

 This section describes how to write data to a cell in a database that is of type `select`.
 This includes cells where a single option can be selected from a list, and cells where more than one value can be selected from a list of options.